clever-cottonmouth/InterviewNavigator/SQL SERVER/Sql-Concept.md

 To make it consistent, you can hide the complex queries logic and calculations in views.

 Once views are defined, you can reference the logic from the views rather than rewriting it in separate queries.

 ## Check And Default

 **Check**: A constraint that enforces a condition on the values in a column.
 It ensures data meets specific criteria.
 Example: **CHECK (Age >= 18)** in a **Users** table to restrict ages to 18 or older.

 **Default**: Specifies a default value for a column if no value is provided during insertion.
 Example: **DEFAULT 'Active'** for a **Status** column in a **Users** table.

+## How do you use indexing to improve SQL query performance?

+An index is a data structure (typically a B-tree or hash) that stores a subset of a table’s columns, enabling faster lookups, joins, and filtering.
+It’s like a book’s index, pointing to data locations without scanning the entire table.

+## Differentiate between UNION and UNION ALL.

+Union

+* **Purpose**: Combines the result sets of multiple **SELECT** queries and **removes duplicate rows** from the final result.
+* **Behavior**: Performs a distinct operation, sorting and eliminating duplicate rows across the entire result set.
+* **Performance**: Slower than **UNION ALL** because it requires additional processing to identify and remove duplicates.

+UnionAll

+* **Purpose**: Combines the result sets of multiple **SELECT** queries and **includes all rows**, including duplicates.
+* **Behavior**: Does not perform duplicate removal or sorting, simply concatenates the results.
+* **Performance**: Faster than **UNION** because it skips the duplicate removal step, making it more efficient for large datasets.